Soarin’ Around the World The Land Epcot

 Boarding Your Flight: There are three lines for the three rows inside the theater.
 Each row offers a slightly different view of the attractions.
 Once seated put on your seatbelt.
 There is a second loop for your seatbelt to go through for children or those who want additional support.
 There is a small cargo area under your seat for backpacks, hats, etc. If yours does not fit see a Cast Member.

-Soarin’ Around the World is a TIER 1 FASTPASS+ attraction!
-Be sure to get one as the lines and wait times for this attraction tend to be very long!
-The good news is the entire queue is located indoors!
+Lightning Lanes access for Soarin’ Around the World is available with the purchase of Genie+.
+Wait times for this attraction tend to be very long, but the good news is the entire queue is located indoors!

 The Soarin’ experience lasts about 10 minutes including the pre-show, but the queue is very long and can take 20 to 25 minutes even with a FastPass+.